6 Dimensions of Data Quality: Complete Guide with Examples & Measurement Methods

 When an actual event occurs, the system needs to capture the event information, process it, and store it for further downstream usage.
 However, this process is never instantaneous.

-A Pizza restaurant promises to deliver a pizza within 50 minutes.
-However, the order booking clerk enters the data two hours late for some reason.
-In this case, the data itself is correct, but for the business, it is too late.
-The pizza is delivered late which will result in negative reviews and potentially a loss of future business.
+A pizza restaurant promises to deliver a pizza within 50 minutes.
+However, for some reason the order booking clerk enters the data two hours late.
+The data itself is correct in this case, but it arrives too late for the business.
+The late delivery of the pizzas will result in negative reviews and could potentially lead to a loss of future business.
 This is a failure to meet the promise of timeliness.

-In automated trading, decisions to buy /sell stocks are processed in microseconds.
-The user excepts the immediate availability of data for their algorithmic trading.
+In automated trading, decisions to buy / sell stocks are processed in microseconds.
+The user expects the immediate availability of data for their algorithmic trading.

 What is Currency Data Quality Dimension?

-Data Currency is defined as reflection of the real-world state vs. the state captured in the dataset.
+Data currency is defined as a reflection of the real-world state vs. the state captured in the dataset.

 Often, the data captured reflects the current state of an entity, but the state of the object can change over time.
-If the state transition are not captured correctly, the data becomes outdated.
+If the state transition is not captured correctly, the data becomes outdated.

 Here are two examples of the data currency DQ dimension: